valhuber/python-rules/README.md

 Customers, Orders, OrderDetails and Products.

 #### Architecture
-The logic engine handles sqlalchemy `before_flush` events on Mapped Tables.
-Logging shows which rules execute, and you can set breakpoints in formula/constraint/action rules expressed in Python.
+The logic engine is based on sqlalchemy `before_flush` events on `Mapped Tables.`  Logging shows which rules execute, and you can set breakpoints in formula/constraint/action rules expressed in Python.